paul-brtd/FatesList/README.md

 1. Buy a domain (You will need a domain that can be added to Cloudflare in order to use Fates List.
 We use namecheap for this)

 2. Add the domain to Cloudflare (see [this](https://support.cloudflare.com/hc/en-us/articles/201720164-Creating-a-Cloudflare-account-and-adding-a-website)).
-Our whole website requires Cloudflare as the DNS in order to work
+Our whole website requires Cloudflare as the DNS in order to work.

 3. Buy a Linux VPS (You need a Linux VPS or a Linux home server with a public ip with port 443 open)

 4. Download this repo on the VPS using "git clone https://github.com/Fates-List/FatesList/edit/main/README.md"

+5. Enter Fates List directory, copy config_template.py to config.py and fill in the required information there